rust-lang/rust-by-example/examples/fn/closures/output_parameters/input.md

 * `Fn`: normal
 * `FnMut`: normal
+* `FnOnce`: There is some unsual things at play here, so the [`FnBox`][fnbox] type is currently needed, and is unstable.
+This is expected to change in the future.

 Beyond this, the `move` keyword must be used which signals that all captures occur by value.
 This is required because any captures by reference would be